AlanPadi95/docker-elastic-stack/README.md

 ### Bringing up the stack

-Clone this repository onto the Docker host that will run the stack, then start services locally using Docker Compose:
+Clone this repository, then start the stack using Docker Compose:

 ```console
 $ docker-compose up